Blake Dean (Home and Away): Reception

 In 1993, readers of Inside Soap voted Blake as "Best Male Character" and Hill as "Best Actor" and "Sexiest Man In Soap".
 Jess McGuire of Defamer said that she found Sophie and Blake being intimate, more disturbing to watch than two of the serial's sapphic characters kissing.
 Darren Devlyn of News.com.au said that Hill "burst onto the acting scene" through Home and Away, but did not truly arrive as an actor while on the series.
 Michael Idato writing for The Age said that Blake was a "rebellious teen" and noted that soap operas "rarely cast against type" so he was not surprised that Hill was rebellious too.
 A columnist for Stuff.co.nz said that Blake was a "hunky teenager".
 Jenna Price of The Sydney Morning Herald said that Hill was one of the serial's teenage actors that had a "pleasant awkwardness" about their portrayal.
 They added that Hill became Home and Away's new poster boy and "obliterated the memory of Craig McLachlan".
 When Finlay became hospitalised, a columnist for Inside Soap said "surely the writers couldn't be so cruel as to kill two girlfriends in a row for Blake?
 Or could they?".
 While another columnist named Meg dying in Blake's arms as a "great moment in soap".
 They said that it was "the saddest day in Summer Bay" and added that the "nation wept" as Meg told Blake her dying wish.

+Donna Hay from What's on TV included Blake and Meg in their "marriages made in heaven" feature.
+Hay noted that "if ever a romance was doomed, it was the one between" and "they knew that their days of happiness were numbered."
+Hay believed the pair "made the most of them, right up until the moment Meg died in his arms."